 At Modern Life is Good we try and keep you up to date with all the latest news from Walt Disney World including the Magic Kingdom.
 Visit our Walt Disney World News Section for all the latest information on The Magic Kingdom.

 Read More Walt Disney World Tips

 Our Guide to the Magic Kingdom for Beginners forms part of our Guide to Walt Disney World for Beginners.
-The guide is a great starting place to plan any Walt Disney World Vacation.
+The guide is a great starting place to plan any Walt Disney World Vacation and is full of tips & tricks.
 The information will be useful for both first-time and repeat visitors to Walt Disney World.

 Also, we have created a selection of Walt Disney World Planning Tips which might help your vacation planning.